iqbal-haz/zsc_api/README.md

 > **Note**: you dont need to activate virtual environment if py2app already installed as global package in your system.

 To run the executable, you can do __one__ of the following steps: <br>
-1. go to dist directory and double click on the asr-app, or
+1. go to dist directory and double click on the zsc-app, or
 2. run the command below on terminal <br>
 `
-./dist/asr-app.app/Contents/MacOS/asr-app
+./dist/zsc-app.app/Contents/MacOS/zsc-app
 `